Home | Send Feedback | Share on Bluesky |

 }

 Cryptomator is a desktop application that encrypts files.
-It's especially useful for users that want to store private information on a cloud drive like Dropbox, Google Drive, or Microsoft OneDrive.
-When you start with Cryptomator, you configure an empty directory where the application stores the encrypted files.
+It's especially useful for users who want to store private information on a cloud drive like Dropbox, Google Drive, or Microsoft OneDrive.
+When you start using Cryptomator, you configure an empty directory where the application stores the encrypted files.
 When you mount such a directory with Cryptomator, it provides a virtual hard drive through which the files can be accessed in unencrypted form.
-It's similar to VeraCrypt (former TrueCrypt), but instead of storing the files in one big container, Cryptomator encrypts and stores each file individually.
-You still see the directories and files in the file system, although directory and file names are encrypted as well.
+It's similar to VeraCrypt (formerly TrueCrypt), but instead of storing the files in one large container, Cryptomator encrypts and stores each file individually.
+You still see the directories and files in the file system, although directory and file names are also encrypted.

-The reason why I mention Cryptomator in this context is that the source code of the whole application is open and accessible from their GitHub account and one part of the application is the cryptofs library, a java.nio.file.FileSystem
+The reason I mention Cryptomator in this context is that the source code of the entire application is open and accessible from their GitHub account.
+One part of the application is the cryptofs library, a java.nio.file.FileSystem implementation.

-To use the library, you add this dependency to your Maven or Gradle project.
-You don't have to install the Cryptomator desktop application.
-The library works independently.
+To use the library, add this dependency to your Maven or Gradle project.
+You don't have to install the Cryptomator desktop application; the library works independently.

 <dependency>